suesakol/starter-hugo-academic/content/courses/1-2021-LG600/_index.md

   image: ""
 ---

 **Description**: This graduate-level introductory course covers major approaches in linguistics such as generative, usage-based, typological-universal linguistics.
 Course readings include theoretical papers as well as empirical research studies.
+Course syllabus can be supplied upon request.